 ANYway, I wonder, what if I had taken the time to learn more 25, 20, 15 years ago?
 Instead of just living our lives.
-Well, what would be better, worse, different, if I knew then?
+What would be better? worse? different?…if I knew then?
 More importantly, because it’s now, How can I help other parents the most?

 What are they wondering, I wish I knew…about?

 I can only guess, and my guess is it’s not the bits about thyroid issues, or IEP’s, or the ABLE act.
 Nah.
 The I wish I knew(s) are more likely:

 - I wish I knew if he’ll be able to make friends.